DuckyZero/PushEZ/README.md

 # PushEZ
-Pushup counter program to count and verbally annouce your push up repetition so you don't have to!
+Pushup counter program to count and verbally announce your push up repetition so you don't have to!
 This was built using a pre-built AI pose estimation model, object detection, and a python text-to-speech engine.

 ## How It Was Built: